SimpleArt/aio-stdout/README.md

 1
 ```

 Notice that this time the `countdown` does not immediately yield to the `get_name`.
 Instead, it runs 5 messages before yielding control over to `get_name`.
-Now, after the `ainput` finishes, it does not yield to `countdown`.
-Instead, it runs its own `aprint` first.
+Now, after the `lock.ainput` finishes, it does not yield to `countdown`.
+Instead, it runs its own `lock.aprint` first.
 In the meantime, `countdown` continues to run in the background and flushes all of its buffered messages afterwards.

 Flushing
 ---------